-The Journal publishes articles written by legal scholars and practicing attorneys, as well as casenotes and comments written by Journal's student members.
+The Journal publishes articles written by legal scholars and practicing attorneys, as well as notes and comments written by Journal's student members.
 The Journal has significantly improved its professional and scholarly standards, and its reputation is increasingly recognized.
-LexisNexis, Westlaw, and Hein Online have been expanding their past coverage of the Journal, and reprints are increasing requested by U.S. and foreign governments and international legal scholars and practitioners.
-In addition, the Journal has its own website which was updated and given a makeover in 2011.
-The website provides copies of recent articles, information about past issues and the symposium, links to other international issues, and a solicitation for articles.
+LexisNexis, Westlaw, and Hein Online have been expanding their past coverage of the Journal, and reprints are increasingly requested by U.S. and foreign governments and international legal scholars and practitioners.
+In addition, the Journal has its own website which provides copies of recent articles, information about past issues and the symposium, links to other international issues, and solicitation for articles.